Our Commitment to you

 Your personal data will not be used for any sale or marketing purposes and we will not pass your information onto third parties unless we have your consent to do so or we are required by law to do so (e.g. fraud or crime purposes).

-The use of data by the National Audit Office in a data matching exercise is carried out with statutory authority.
+The use of data by the Cabinet Office in a data matching exercise is carried out with statutory authority.
 It does not require the consent of the individuals concerned under current data protection legislation.

-The National Audit Office may be contacted should you require further information on the Audit Commission legal powers and the reasons why it matches particular information.
-They can be emailed on firstname.lastname@example.org.
+The Cabinet Office may be contacted should you require further information on the legal powers and the reasons why it matches particular information.
+You can find their contact details on the NFI website.